-Whether it is directing people towards your online store or facilitating orders on your Instagram or Facebook pages, social media is right at the centre of the online business world.
+Whether it is directing people toward your online store or facilitating orders on your Instagram or Facebook pages, social media is right at the center of the online business world.

 To drive orders, and revenue, your social media engagement is something worth really thinking about.

 Social engagement, what does it mean?
-In defining it, it’s as important to dispel any misconceptions as it is to accurately reflect exactly what is meant by the term.
+In defining it, it’s as important to dispel any misconceptions as it is to accurately reflect exactly what the term means.
 So here, it’s crucial to ensure that it is understood that follower count isn’t the be-all and end-all.
 Engagement isn’t about followers as much as it is about other metrics.